juan518munoz/PicoSwitch-WirelessGamepadAdapter/README.md

 # PicoSwitch-WirelessGamepadAdapter
 Use any bluetooth gamepad on your Nintendo Switch with a Raspberry Pi Pico W.

+## ⚠️ latest commit lacks multiple gamepad support and is unstable, use latest release instead of compiling yourself ⚠️

 This project is possible thanks to [Bluepad32](https://github.com/ricardoquesada/bluepad32) and [TinyUSB](https://github.com/hathach/tinyusb).

 https://github.com/juan518munoz/PicoSwitch-WirelessGamepadAdapter/assets/62400508/e1148028-f1f3-4d5b-980a-72534b42acf7